Royal Prince Alfred Hospital: Clinical services

 RPA's staff of over 4,000 provides the largest number of in-patient treatments in the state, almost 500,000 out-patient treatments, 45,000 adult and paediatric emergency department patients and delivers 4,000 babies each year.
 With around 50 percent of all admissions being district services, RPA treats more public patients than any other hospital in the state.

 Within RPA itself, four clinical sections provide specialty clinical services: Division of Medicine, Division of Surgery, Division of Obstetrics & Gynaecology and Division of Diagnostic Service.
-In addition, a range of Allied Health services are also provided, including clinical psychology, psychiatry, health promotion, nutrition and dietetics, orthotics, occupational therapy, physiotherapy, clinical pharmacy, podiatry, speech pathology, social work and volunteer service.
+In addition, a range of Allied Health services are also provided, including clinical psychology, psychiatry, health promotion, nutrition and dietetics, orthotics, occupational therapy, physiotherapy, clinical pharmacy, podiatry, speech pathology, social work, genetic counselling and volunteer service.

 New facilities

 RPA has undertaken an extensive program of refurbishment and construction.

 Public spaces including gardens for patients have been renovated; views of the city, hospital gardens and the University of Sydney.
-New facilities include the Hot floor, a purpose-built nucleus of critical care services designed to improve patient care and clinical outcomes.
+New facilities include the Hot floor, a purpose-built nucleus of critical care services.
 It brings together operating theatres; intensive care; high dependency units; cardiac intensive care; neuro intensive care; day-stay centre and neonatal intensive care.

 Sydney Cancer Centre – The only ambulatory care centre of its type in Australia, combining diagnostic, consultative and follow-up services.

 Obstetric and gynaecological services – A birthing unit with nine delivery rooms, three home-like birthing rooms and 32 neonatal cots.